sona1591/CypressAutomation/README.md

 -register those event in the support e2e.js file import 'cypress-mochawesome-reporter/register';

-For Reviewing the report click on below link C:\Users\sonal.agrawal\CypressAutomation\cypress\reports\html\index.html
+For Reviewing the report copy the below link and paste it in a browser

+C:\Users\sonal.agrawal\CypressAutomation\cypress\reports\html\index.html